cardboard-iguana/cardboard-iguana.com/log/2022-04-19-itprotv-comptia-security-plus.md

 * Disaster Recovery Policies (who does what during recovery)
 * Service Level Agreements

-(One of these things is not like the others...)
+(One of these things is not like the others…)

-One thing to keep in mind here is how to handle *active* sabotage or additional losses during the recovery efforts...
+One thing to keep in mind here is how to handle *active* sabotage or additional losses during the recovery efforts…

 ### Continuity of Operations Planning